XRPLF/xrpl-dev-portal/content/concepts/consensus-network/amendments/amendments.md

 ---
 # Amendments

+Amendments represent new features or other changes to transaction processing.

 The amendment system uses the consensus process to approve any changes that affect transaction processing on the XRP Ledger.
 Fully-functional, transaction process changes are introduced as amendments; validators then vote on these changes.
 If an amendment receives more than 80% support for two weeks, the amendment passes and the change applies permanently to all subsequent ledger versions.
 Disabling a passed amendment requires a new amendment to do so.

 **Note:** Bug fixes that change transaction processes also require amendments.